ncecere/apt-exporter/README.md

 go test ./...
 ```

+## Changelog

+See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes in each release.

 ## Releasing

 To create a new release:

+1. Update the [CHANGELOG.md](CHANGELOG.md) file with the changes in the new version.

-1. Create a new tag with the version number (following [Semantic Versioning](https://semver.org/)):
+2. Create a new tag with the version number (following [Semantic Versioning](https://semver.org/)):

 ```bash
 git tag -a v1.0.0 -m "Release v1.0.0"
 ```

-2. Push the tag to GitHub:
+3. Push the tag to GitHub:

 ```bash
 git push origin v1.0.0
 ```

-3. GitHub Actions will automatically:
+4. GitHub Actions will automatically:
    - Build the binaries for different Linux architectures
    - Create a GitHub release
    - Upload the binaries to the release
-   - Generate a changelog based on commits since the last release

 ## License